-An easy 2-ingredient cloud dough recipe made with lotion and cornstarch.
+An easy 2-ingredient cloud dough with Lotion and cornstarch.
 A versatile homemade kid playdough recipe perfect for sensory play activities and 100% natural.

 What is cloud dough?